-6. Gains to Growers: Risk Shifting
+7. Gains to Growers: Risk Shifting

 Calculating the mean income gains from contracting provides only a partial picture of the change in utility for contracting producers.
 As mentioned before, a fundamental feature of contract farming is the shifting of risk from producers to processors.
+In this section, we exploit the data on production histories to estimate the extent of risk transfer from contract growers to integrators.

 The most straightforward way to estimate risk shifting would be to compare the variability of net returns of contract growers with that of non-contract growers.
-But this comparison would once again be subject to bias because of the use of incorrect counterfactual.
+But this comparison would once again be subject to bias because of the use of incorrect counter-factual.
 Knoeber and Thurman (1995) propose that the variability of net returns of contract growers be compared to the hypothetical or simulated returns that they would have received as "independent growers" i.e., if they had purchased inputs and sold their output at market prices and not contracted with the integrator.
+The counterfactual is one where the behavior of contract growers is held constant in terms of input decisions, labor and capital allocation.
+Given this behaviour, what would revenues and costs look if inputs and outputs were valued at market prices?

-Let σ_i denote the standard deviation for the ith producer.
-These are calculated from the data on 6 production cycles for each grower.
-Also let (σ_c, σ_n) and (v_c, v_n) denote mean standard deviation and mean coefficient of variation for the group of contract growers and non-contract growers respectively.
-They are estimated as the sample means of the σ_i 's and v_i 's and are reported in the first two rows (and second and third columns) of Table 10.
+Let $\sigma_i$ denote the standard deviation for the ith producer.
+This is calculated for each grower from the data on 6 production cycles.
+Also let $\sigma_c$ and $\sigma_n$ denote mean standard deviation for the group of contract growers and non-contract growers respectively.
+They are estimated as the sample means of the $\sigma_i$ 's and $v_i$ 's and are reported in the first two columns of Table 9.
 The computations assume the lowest possible interest rate of 15% per annum.
 The table also reports the standard errors of these estimates.
 The figures show that the variability of returns of non-contract growers exceed that of contract growers by a factor of 8 or 10 depending on the measure of variability (standard deviation or coefficient of variation).
 However the estimate of average variability for the non-contract growers is not very precise because of the large differences in variability within the non-contract group.
 The coefficient of variation ranges between 0.23 and 4.3 for non-contract growers while it ranges between 0.023 and 0.26 for contract growers.

 Following the Knoeber and Thurman methodology, we simulate the returns that would have been received by contract growers if they had not been on contract.
 There are two components of the simulation.
-First, for the inputs advanced by the integrator (chicks, feed, medicine and vaccines), we value their cost using prices paid by non-contract growers.
+First, for the inputs advanced by the integrator (chicks, feed, medicine and vaccines), we value their cost using prices paid by noncontract growers.
 Second, we use the price received by non-contract growers for their birds, bags and litter to value the output of these items by contract growers.
 As the prices received (for output) and prices paid (for inputs) by non-contract growers are not identically the same, we use the median figure in all the cases.
 In all imputations, we use figures from comparable production cycles.
 For instance, the price used to value a contract grower's output from production starting in January would be the median price of non-contract growers in the same month.